-Emergency exits, assembly points and assembly point instructions are clearly identified by safety signs and notices.
+Safety signs and notices identify emergency exits, assembly points, and instructions.
 Fire risk assessment of the premises will be reviewed regularly.

 Emergency evacuations are practised at least once a term.
 The fire alarm is a loud, continuous bell and buzzer.

-Regular fire alarm testing will take place once a week.
+Regular fire alarm testing will occur once a week, on Fridays at 16:00.

-New staff will be trained in fire safety and all staff and pupils will be made aware of any new fire risks.
+New staff will be trained in fire safety, and all staff and pupils will be made aware of new fire risks.